Irkutsk Irkutsk Oblast, Russia Travel Guide

 Flight frequency and prices typically increase during the summer high season.

 Irkutsk is a major stop on the Trans-Siberian Railway.
 Direct trains connect Irkutsk to Moscow (approximately 3.5-4 days) and Vladivostok (approximately 2.5-3 days).
-International trains that go to Ulaanbaatar (Mongolia) and Beijing (China) form part of the Trans-Mongolian Railway route.
+International trains that head to Ulaanbaatar (Mongolia) and Beijing (China) form part of the Trans-Mongolian Railway route.

 Arrive 30-45 minutes before departure for train travel.